 On the ground, it doesn’t improve.
-Broken narrow sidewalks force you to leave your sexy shoes at home and have you and your partner walking in single file the majority of the time, so that imposing, crooked poles can hold up signs that no one will bother to read, let alone obey.
+Broken narrow sidewalks force you to leave your sexy shoes at home and have you and your partner walking in single file the majority of the time.
+Imposing, crooked poles hold up signs that no one will bother to read, let alone obey.

 There’s no denying it, Athens has become an eyesore.
 It’s a city that has been unable to sew a coherent visual path.
 There’s a sense of impermanence and impulsiveness everywhere.
-Holes in walls turned into makeshift car parks waiting to be bought and re-developed.
+Holes in walls are turned into makeshift car parks that are waiting to be bought and re-developed.

 Big ambitious construction projects ended after the Olympic games in 2004, leaving a ten-year development hiatus.
 The lead up saw a reinvigoration programme that boosted the city’s transport and infrastructure, as well as providing a world-class international airport.

 What has brought modern Athens to this point, where in the 21st century it appears, for the most part, stuck in a visual time warp?
 The answer is complex and the sum of many parts.

 The two decades between the ‘50s and early 70’s left the most visible stamp but it began in 1922, when the collapse of Smyrna [in Turkey] on the Eastern Front brought thousands of immigrants to the city.

 By the late ‘50s and ‘60s a further mass exodus from surrounding provinces descended on the city, following the Second World War and a three-year civil war.
 There was an immediate need for jobs and greater housing.